Processor

 1 - enable

-Hint: requires intel_pstate scaling driver in active mode and Intel Core i 6th gen. (“Skylake”) or newer CPU
+Requires: Intel Core i 6th gen. (“Skylake”) or newer CPU with intel_pstate scaling driver in active mode

 See also